 Boost Domain Authority

-Increasing the domain authority of your site can take a while, but every little thing counts, including optimising your content.
-While you may think that refreshing your content won’t have much impact, it does change the way search engines view your site.
+Increasing the domain authority of your site can take time, but every little thing counts, including optimising your content.
+Re-evaluating content means that it stays authoritative, valuable, and well-structured, giving you stronger SEO foundations.

 How is Google Looking at the Freshness of Your Content?